SamratThapa120/benetech-making-graphs-accessible/README.md

 #### Post processing:
 After receiving the bounding boxes from the model, I performed some post-processing based on some simple heuristics like: removing the data points that lie outside the chart bbox, restricting x-labels to lie under the chart bbox, and restricting y-labels to the left side of the chart bbox.
+Also, the x/y axis tick coordinates are calculated using the x/y-axis bbox, and the chart bbox.
+I use the nearest point that lies on the chart bbox from the center of the x/y axis as the respective x/y tick coordinate.
+I chose this because the precision and recall of the x/y labels was higher than the x/y axis ticks in an older version of the model.

 I participated in this competition only for the last 4 weeks.
 So, due to lack of time, I wasnt able to try out other approaches like Donut .
 I think there is a lot of room for improvement for this model.
 For example,about 25% of the predictions made by the model automatically get scored 0, because of mismatching number of predictions.
 This mismatch is due to only 1 or 2 points for charts besides scatter plot.